 The tier-1 journalist will see the leaked news, and blow off your story faster than a small child can ask “can I have my marshmallow yet?”.

 If a 4-year-old can wait for a bigger reward, we believe you can too.
-You will thank us when you are sending the tier-1 PDF clipping to investors (and maybe your mum).
+You will thank us when you are sending the tier-1 PDF clipping to investors (and maybe even your mum).

 2. Let your brokers or investors leak your story